Asian American and Pacific Islander Heritage Month Activities

 What is Asian American and Pacific Islander Heritage Month?

-How to explain Asian American and Pacific Islander Heritage Month to Preschoolers
+How do you explain Asian American and Pacific Islander Heritage Month to preschoolers?

-Teaching young children about Asian American and Pacific Islander Heritage Month and AAPI cultures won’t always be easy—telling an honest account of the history of these groups involves decades of hardships, racism, and injustice.
-And it’s important not to completely gloss over these areas when teaching about AAPI history.
+Teaching young children about Asian American and Pacific Islander Heritage Month and AAPI cultures won’t always be easy.
+Telling an honest account of the history of these groups involves decades of hardships, racism, and injustice.
+It's important not to completely gloss over these areas when teaching about AAPI history.
+Like all classroom activities and events that promote values of diversity, equity, and inclusion, you must focus on shared humanity.

-How to celebrate Asian American and Pacific Islander Heritage Month
+How should a childcare program celebrate Asian American and Pacific Islander Heritage Month?

+A childcare program should celebrate Asian American and Pacific Islander Heritage Month by doing careful research, avoiding cultural appropriation, and including children and families in the lessons.
 Celebrating AAPI Heritage Month is a great time to emphasize concepts like open-mindedness and acceptance while teaching about Asian and Pacific Islander culture.
-But it’s important to ensure your lessons aren’t just fun—they should also be accurate and appropriate.
+Ensure your lessons are both educational and accurate.

 Do your research first

-If you’re unfamiliar with AAPI history, be sure to study and learn yourself before introducing your lessons.
-It’s important that you have a strong understanding to give an honest account of the meaning behind AAPI Heritage Month celebrations and answer any questions children have truthfully.
+If you aren't familiar with AAPI history, study the facts before introducing your lessons.
+It's important that you have a strong understanding so you can give an honest account of the meaning behind AAPI Heritage Month celebrations.
+This preparation helps you answer any questions children have truthfully.

 Be mindful of cultural appropriation

-Before implementing your lessons, be sure you avoid stereotypes and understand if anything you say or do will be perceived as controversial or harmful to your children, families, or others in the community (e.g., understand the cultural significance of any clothing or garments you choose to wear to support your lessons and whether they’re disrespectful when worn in the wrong context).
+Before implementing your lessons, avoid stereotypes and understand if anything you say or do will be perceived as harmful to your children, families, or others in the community.
+For example, understand the cultural significance of any clothing or garments you choose to wear to support your lessons and whether they are disrespectful when worn in the wrong context.

 Allow children to be part of the lessons

-If you have any children in your class who are of AAPI ethnicity, allow them to share their background and experiences with others.
+If you have any children in your childcare program who are of AAPI ethnicity, allow them to share their background and experiences with others.
 Alternatively, you can expand your lessons to include the backgrounds of all children and let everyone share what makes them special.

 Include examples of other cultures